-Once all AGs and AAs have been activated, players move on to phase 3 - End of Turn and do the following actions in that order:
+Once all AGs and AAs have been activated, players move on to phase 3 - End of turn and do the following actions in that order:

-- 1. Ships are moved.
+- 1. The ships are moved.

-- 2. Torpedoes are moved.
+- 2. The torpedoes are moved.

 - 3. Activation tokens are removed.

-- 4. Barrage markers are removed.
+- 4. The Barrage markers are removed.

 - 5. Reinforcements (if any) are placed as indicated by the scenario.

-- 6. Victory conditions are checked.
+- 6. The victory conditions are checked.

-If neither player wins the game, advance the Turn marker one space forward and start a new turn by determining the initiative.
+If neither player wins the game, advance the Watch marker one space forward and start a new turn by determining the initiative.